bthomp4/Capstone_Networking/README.md

       sudo systemctl start hostapd
       sudo systemctl start dnsmasq
       ```
-7. Now Reboot and show be good to go!
+7. Now Reboot and should be good to go!
 8. In order to change back and forth between wifi and ad-hoc network:

    8.1 To change back to wifi: